 The heart of Mexico City: the Zócalo (Plaza de la Constitución).
-Sitting at 2,240 m elevation, it's one of the largest plazas in the world.
+Sitting at 2,240 m elevation, this 240×240 m central square is among the largest in the world.
 Surrounded on all sides by Baroque historical buildings, you can feel the layered history of Mexico simply by standing here.
+The surrounding historic district is a UNESCO World Heritage Site (1987): Historic Centre of Mexico City and Xochimilco.
+The square was created in the 16th century right after the Spanish conquest, by leveling the central temple precinct of the Aztec capital — and even today, three layers (Aztec, colonial, modern Mexico) overlap at exactly the same spot.

 The Metropolitan Cathedral